sfu-db/dataprep/docs/source/DC_Yelp_tut.rst

 Pagination
 ===================
-| Another feature available in the config files is pagination.
-Pagination is the process of dividing a document into discrete pages, breaking the content into pages and allow visitors to switch between them.
+| Pagination is another feature available in the config files.
+The pagination is the process of dividing a document into discrete pages, breaking the content into pages and allow visitors to switch between them.
 It returns the maximum number of searches to return.
 |
 | To use pagination, you need to include **_count** in your query.
+The **_count** parameter represents the number of records a user would like to return, which can be larger than the maximum limit of records each return of API itself.
+Users can still fetch multiple pages of records by using parameters like limit and offset, however this requires users to understand how pagination works different website APIs.
+|

 ::